Chintansgowda/Docker_Projects/README.md

-# simple-java-docker
+# Docker_projects
-A simple java app that runs on docker
+A simple Docker projects for practice purpose